Sexual Misconduct/Title IX Statements

 Programs to Prevent Domestic Violence, Dating Violence, Sexual Assault, and Stalking

-As a commuter institution where adult students spend a limited amount of time on campus each week, Amberton University does not provide preventive programs.
-However, there are programs and resources available to students and employees on the topics of sexual harassment, rape, acquaintance rape, domestic violence, dating violence, sexual assault, and stalking.
-Community resources in the Dallas and Collin County areas include:
+Amberton University does not have on-campus housing and as a commuter campus with online options, students spend a limited time on campus.
+Amberton University does provide preventive programs in the form of making this policy and procedures available to all students and employees.
+There are also programs and resources available to students and employees on the topics of sexual harassment, rape, acquaintance rape, domestic violence, dating violence, sexual assault, and stalking.
+Community resources in the Dallas and Collin County areas include, but are not limited to:

 Baylor Scott and White Medical Center-Dallas